nuprl/TypeWeaver/README.md

 ## Makefile targets

-The Makefile has rules for running the experiment.
+The Makefile has the following targets:

 - `build`: build the containers